 - What is the Federal Interagency Transportation System (FITS)?

 - Why should I report?

 - How do I submit information to GSA through FITS?

 Subpart K—Transportation Reporting

-No; however, all Chief Financial Officer (CFO) Act agencies are strongly encouraged to submit annually an agency-wide Federal Transportation Summary for the preceding fiscal year through FITS by October 31.
+No; however all agencies are strongly encouraged to report for the preceding fiscal year through FITS by October 31.

-(1) Data to assess the magnitude and key characteristics of transportation within the Government (e.g., how much agencies spend; what type of commodity is shipped; most used lanes, etc.), and
+(1) Assess the magnitude and key characteristics of transportation within Start Printed Page 57103the Government (e.g., how much agencies spend; what type of commodity is shipped; most used lanes, etc.); and

-(2) Data to analyze and recommend changes to policies, standards, practices, and procedures to improve Government transportation.
+(2) Analyze and recommend changes to Governmentwide policies, standards, practices, and procedures to improve Government transportation management.

 (b) Agencies that choose to report may identify opportunities within their organization to improve transportation management program performance as a result of the data analytics.

-GSA will post a Federal Management Regulation bulletin at http://gsa.gov/fmrbulletintransportation, which will provide information regarding FITS, detail the submission process, including data requested, and provide information concerning available training.
+GSA will post a Federal Management Regulation bulletin at http://gsa.gov/fmrbulletin, which will detail the FITS submission process, including specific data requested, and provide information concerning available FITS training.